-With S/4HANA, SAP has introduced a new output management framework, the SAP S/4HANA output management.
-This framework provides a cloud enabled output management including some new features like Email Templates, native Fiori integration and support of fragments for print forms using SAP Cloud Platform Forms by Adobe.
+With SAP S/4HANA, SAP has introduced a new output solution, the SAP S/4HANA output control.
+This framework provides a cloud enabled output management including some new features like Email Templates, sending attachments, native Fiori integration and support of fragments for output forms with a gateway interface.

-However, this new framework is optional and customers can decide on application level if they want to use it or not.
+However, this new output solution is optional and customers can decide on application level if they want to use it or not.

 - The system will write the print data (PS, PCL or PDF) into the spool, not the metadata.

-- Hence customers can only use the device types PDF1 and PDFUC.
+- When using release 2020 or lower, customers can only use the device types PDF1 and PDFUC

 |Existing solutions from ERP/Business Suite (e.g. NAST, PPF)||Yes||Full support as in ERP/Business Suite||SAP guarantees that the spools files created will work with SAP S/4HANA|

-In the cloud edition the S/4HANA output management is the only available framework for output.
-Printing is done either done online from the web browser or in the background via a Print Queue and the Cloud Print Manager.
+In the essentials edition the S/4HANA output control is the only available solution for output.
+Printing is done either online from the web browser or in the background via a print queue and a print client (default: SAP Cloud Print Manager, custom print clients possible).

 Print Queues and SAP Cloud Print Manager (CPM)

-In SAP S/4HANA Cloud Edition (and related products such as IBP CE), printing from applications is done via Print Queues.
-When an application creates print output, it creates a Print Queue Item which resides in a Print Queue.
-The contents of a Print Queue Item are typically a PDF file or a PCL5 or PostScript file.
+In SAP S/4HANA Cloud, essentials edition, background (server side) printing from applications is done via print queues.
+When an application creates print output, it creates a print queue Item which resides in a print queue.
+The content of a print queue Item is typically a PDF file, a PCL5 or PostScript file.

 |Datamax (label printer)|